baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 As noted from above we see that we can extract the extrinsic matrix that contains the parameters of all involved external parameters and construct the extrinsic matrix.<br><br>

-We can now transform the world co-ordinates to image co-ordinates with the transformations we have crafted thus far.<br><br>
+We can now transform the world coordinates to image coordinates with the transformations we have crafted thus far.<br><br>

 $$ \tilde{u}=M_{i n t} M_{e x t} \tilde{X}_{w}=P \tilde{X}_{w}=\left[\begin{array}{llll}
 P_{11} & P_{12} & P_{13} & P_{14} \\